obelhadi/event-sample-app/README.md

 In the Spring Boot *application.yml* you can set a different application server port.
 You can also change the host/port for Elasticsearch.

+### Other remarks
+Sometimes after creating/updating/deleting an event we don't get the changes after redirection to the home page.
+If changes aren't impacted on the home page a simple refresh on the web browser will do the trick.